VidHalluc: Evaluating Temporal Hallucinations in Multimodal Large Language Models for Video Understanding: Conclusion and Future Work

 \section{Conclusion and Future Work}

-To comprehensively evaluate hallucinations in MLLMs for video understanding, we introduce \vidhalluc, the largest benchmark for evaluating MLLM hallucinations in video understanding, focusing on action, temporal sequence, and scene transition.\ Additionally, we present DINO-HEAL, a novel training-free method to mitigate MLLM hallucinations in video understanding by enhancing the visual encoder's focus on salient spatial regions during inference, improving model robustness against hallucinations without additional training or architecture modification.
-Extensive experiments demonstrate the effectiveness of DINO-HEAL in mitigating hallucinations across models.

-Future directions include building a wider range of hallucination categories to assess models in diverse settings, and enhancing DINO-HEAL with a dual-stream design that integrates both spatial and temporal saliency for improved video understanding.
+We introduce \vidhalluc, the largest benchmark for evaluating action, temporal sequence, and scene transition hallucinations in MLLMs for video understanding.\ We also present DINO-HEAL, a novel training-free method to mitigate MLLM hallucinations by enhancing the visual encoder's focus on salient spatial regions during inference, improving model robustness against hallucinations without additional training.
+Extensive experiments show the effectiveness of DINO-HEAL in mitigating hallucinations across models.
+Future work includes expanding hallucination categories to assess models in diverse settings and enhancing DINO-HEAL with a dual-stream design integrating both spatial and temporal saliency for improved video understanding.